AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `assert_contains_and_remove`

 This function is used to check existence of a note and then remove it without having read the note ahead of time.
-This can be useful for cases where the user would is providing all the information needed, such as cases where the note was never emitted to the network and thereby available to the wallet.
+This can be useful for cases where the user is providing all the information needed, such as cases where the note was never emitted to the network and thereby available to the wallet.

 #include_code assert_contains_and_remove /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust